Listen to Kaz tell her story

 But cancer wasn’t finished with me.
 In October 2019, during my second diagnosis, my treatment stopped abruptly when my heart began to fail.
 A dangerously low ejection fraction left me living with heart failure, on lifelong medication, and hearing the words I’d feared most.
 I might never carry a child.
 Even though I had preserved embryos, it felt like hope had been stolen all over again.

 Still, I kept going.
-Turning my pain into purpose, I built a charity then, in 2024, The Heroes Haven a charity boutique and cancer support centre where people could feel seen, celebrated, and supported.
+Turning my pain into purpose by creating The Heroes Haven in 2024, a charity boutique and cancer support centre where people could feel seen, celebrated, and supported.